www.DieselNet.com. Copyright © Ecopoint Inc. Revision 2014.09

 Future Trends.
 Many advanced combustion concepts under development—for instance low temperature combustion (LTC)—utilize very high EGR rates for emission control.
 This is likely to put even more demand on future EGR systems and their components if the application of LTC over a significant portion of the engine operating map becomes commercial.

 Urea-SCR aftertreatment will continue to be an alternative NOx reduction technique competing with EGR.
 Depending on the stringency of the respective emission standards, on the progress in NOx conversion efficiency and durability of SCR catalysts, and on the relative costs of diesel fuel and urea, three main NOx reduction technology pathways can be used in modern diesel engines:

 Effect of EGR on Emissions and Engine Performance

 EGR Control Strategy

-This paper covers the theoretical background of the EGR technique, configurations, and effects on combustion parameters and emissions.
+This paper covers the theoretical background of the EGR technique and EGR configurations.
+Effects on combustion parameters and emissions are discussed separately.
 Commercial implementations of EGR, system components—including EGR vaves and EGR coolers—and other practical issues are discussed in the EGR Systems paper, while electronic control of EGR is covered in the EGR Control paper.